-As of 2014, the Global Slavery Index reported China had 3.24 million slaves.
+The Global Slavery Index reports that China has over 3 million slaves.
 Rapid modernization is cited as being the main driver for slavery in the country.
 These slaves work in construction, mines, heavy industries, and housekeeping.
-In 2013, according to China’s National Bureau of Statistics, 166 million people regarded as domestic migrants left their homes to go work elsewhere in China, and they included many women and children.
-That desperation exposes the poor migrants to forced labor, sexual exploitation, and forced marriages.
-Sexual slavery is also prominent in China, as young girls from countries like Cambodia and Vietnam are trafficked into China, and sold as brides into marriages that can be abusive.
+Each year, millions of people regarded as domestic migrants leave their homes in rural impoverished areas to go work elsewhere in China.
+Desperation exposes the poor migrants to forced labor, sexual exploitation, and forced marriages.
+Sexual slavery is also prominent in China, as young girls from countries like Cambodia and Vietnam are trafficked into China to be sold as brides.

 India is regarded as the modern day slave capital of the world.
-According to Free the Slaves, the slave-holding culture is deeply entrenched there.
+According to Free the Slaves, slave-holding culture is deeply entrenched in the country.
 Slaves work in brick kilns, rice mills, embroidery factories, quarries, farms, and private homes as servants.
 When one is unable to pay a debt, they are seized by the debtor and compelled to repay it through endless labor.
-Interest rates charged are high to ensure the slaves are never able to pay off the debts.
+The interest rates charged are high enough to ensure that slaves are never able to pay off their debts.
 Debts also have unreasonable terms, such as when the slave misses work due to sickness, the debt grows.
 A whole family, children included, can also be forced to work for the debtor.
 There is also sexual slavery in India. wherein young girls and women in debt sell their bodies on the red-light districts to be able to pay off debts.
 Much of this exploitation occurs in impoverished portions of Indian society, where uneducated people don’t even know they have any rights to protect the from such practices.
-In 2014, the Global Slavery Index reported India had 14.29 million slaves.